dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 # Variable Information

-Danceability: Measures how suitable a track is for dancing, based on elements like tempo, rhythm stability, and beat strength.
+Danceability: Measures how suitable a track is for dancing, based on elements like tempo, rhythm stability, and beat strength, scored from 0 to 1.

-Energy: Captures the intensity and activity of the track, with higher values indicating more energetic songs.
+Energy: Captures the intensity and activity of the track, with higher values (0 to 1) indicating more energetic songs characterized by faster, louder, and more dynamic elements.

-Loudness: Average loudness in decibels (dB).
+Loudness: Average loudness of the track, measured in decibels (dB), reflecting its overall volume level.

-Tempo: The track’s speed measured in beats per minute (BPM) (typically around 120-130 BPM for tech house).
+Tempo: The track’s speed, measured in beats per minute (BPM), typically falling between 120-130 BPM for tech house.

-Valence: Measures the mood of the track.
-Higher values indicate happier or more upbeat tones, while lower values suggest darker tones.
+Valence: Measures the mood of the track, with scores from 0 to 1; higher values indicate happier or more upbeat tones, while lower values suggest darker or more somber moods.

-Speechiness: Assesses the presence of spoken words or vocal samples in the track.
-Tracks with more spoken elements can have a higher speechiness score.
+Speechiness: Assesses the presence of spoken words or vocal samples, with higher scores (0 to 1) indicating tracks that contain more speech-like elements.

+Popularity: Measures how popular a track is on Spotify, with scores from 0 to 100 based on factors like play count, recency of streams, and user interactions such as saves.

 # Analysis